✨Double Rewards✨ Loyalty Members Earn Bonus Bed Creds Now. Log In or Sign Up.

 For some, the perfect horror flick sits within the slasher category.
 But for us, the best movies to watch this time of year have a strong sense of aesthetic, from the costumes to the set design.
 The ‘70s and ‘90s are two decades that many cult favorite Halloween films hail from, but there are even more to be discovered throughout the last century.

-Ahead, 10 visually inspiring picks to add to your Halloween watchlist over the next few weeks.
+Ahead, find 15 visually inspiring picks to add to your horror watchlist over the next few weeks.

 1. The Craft